 THE COMPENSATION COMMITTEE

 Requirement NYSE NASDAQ

-to board approval; 116 and (iii) preparing disclosure required by SEC Regulation S-K Item 407(e)(5) (relating to compensation committee report recommending "Compensation Discussion and Analysis" to be included in company's annual proxy statement or in annual report on Form 10-K); • annual performance evaluation of compensation committee; and • committee's rights and responsibilities required by Exchange Act Rule 10C-1: o sole discretion of compensation committee to retain or obtain advice of compensation consultant, independent legal counsel or other adviser; o direct responsibility for appointment, compensation and oversight of work of any compensation consultant, independent legal counsel or other adviser retained by compensation committee; o provision of appropriate funding, as determined by compensation committee, by company for payment of reasonable compensation to compensation consultant, independent legal counsel or any other adviser retained by compensation committee; and o selection by compensation committee; and o selection by compensation committee of compensation consultant, legal counsel or other adviser to compensation committee only after taking into consideration all factors relevant to that person's independence from management, including six factors included in "Independence of Compensation Committee Advisers" below. required by Exchange Act Rule 10C-1 (same
+to board approval; and (iii) preparing disclosure required by SEC Regulation S-K Item 407(e)(5) (relating to compensation committee report recommending "Compensation Discussion and Analysis" to be included in company's annual proxy statement or in annual report on Form 10-K); annual performance evaluation of compensation committee; and committee's rights and responsibilities required by Exchange Act Rule 10C-1: sole discretion of compensation consultant, independent legal counsel or other adviser; direct responsibility for appointment, compensation consultant, independent legal counsel or other adviser; provision of appropriate funding, as determined by compensation committee; and provision of appropriate funding, as determined by compensation consultant, independent legal counsel or any other adviser retained by compensation committee; and provision of appropriate funding, as determined by compensation consultant, independent legal counsel or any other adviser retained by compensation committee; and selection by compensation committee of reasonable compensation committee; and selection by compensation committee of compensation consultant, legal counsel or other adviser retained by compensation committee; and required by Exchange Act Rule 10C-1 (same requirement).
+Compensation committee will be responsible for determining any incentive-based compensation recovery (clawback).

 THE COMPENSATION COMMITTEE Requirement NYSE NASDAQ Board may allocate these responsibilities to committees of its own denomination, provided that committees are composed entirely of independent directors and have a charter.
-118 Charter should also address: (i) committee member qualifications; (ii) committee member appointment and removal; (iii) committee structure and operations (including authority to delegate to subcommittees); and (iv) committee reporting to the board.
+Charter should also address: (i) committee member qualifications; (ii) committee member appointment and removal; (iii) committee structure and operations (including authority to delegate to subcommittees); and (iv) committee reporting to the board.
 Compensation committee will be responsible for determining any incentive-based compensation recovery (clawback).
-120 Review of Compensation Committee Charter Not addressed.
+Review of Compensation Committee Charter Not addressed.
 Company must certify that compensation committee will annually review and reassess adequacy of its charter.
-123 Disclosure of Compensation Committee Charter Company's website must include compensation committee charter.
+Disclosure of Compensation Committee Charter Company's website must include compensation committee charter.
 Proxy statement or annual report on Form 10-K must state that charter is available on website and provide website address.
-124 Not addressed by Nasdaq.
+Not addressed by Nasdaq.
 SEC Regulation S-K requires proxy statement disclosure of whether current compensation committee charter is available on company's website and, if so, website address.
 If not so available, company should include charter as proxy statement appendix at least once every three years or in any year in which charter was materially amended.
 If charter is not on company's website and not in proxy statement for that fiscal year, disclose year charter was most recently included in proxy statement.
-125 Independence of Compensation Committee Advisers Compensation committee may select compensation consultant, legal counsel or other adviser to compensation committee only after taking into consideration all factors relevant to that person's independence from management, including: Same requirement.
-128
+Independence of Compensation Committee Advisers Compensation committee may select compensation consultant, legal counsel or other adviser to compensation committee only after taking into consideration all factors relevant to that person's independence from management, including: Same requirement.